AIF Taxation in India: Rules, Rates, and Investor Guide (2025)

 1. Match Category Choice to Tax Profile

-• Category I & II AIFs: Pass-through status means taxes are levied at your slab rate (for interest, STCG) or applicable capital gains rate.
+• Category I & II AIFs: Pass-through means taxes are levied in your hands (slab for interest/dividends; capital gains as per current rules).
+Useful if you can use loss set-offs or exemptions.

-• Category III AIFs: Fund pays tax at maximum marginal rate (MMR) before distributing - this can simplify compliance but reduces flexibility.
+• Category III AIFs: Fund pays tax at maximum marginal rate before distributing - simpler for compliance but less flexible.

 2. Time Your Entry & Exit

-• Entering just before a distribution cycle could increase your immediate tax liability.
+• Entering just before a distribution cycle could increase immediate tax liability without commensurate gains.

 3. Use DTAA if You’re an NRI

-• Check if your country of residence has a Double Taxation Avoidance Agreement with India.
+• Check if your country of residence has a DTAA with India.

-• Submit the required Tax Residency Certificate (TRC) to the fund to avail lower TDS rates where applicable.
+• Submit a valid TRC (and Form 10F where required) to the fund to avail lower TDS rates.

 4. Offset Gains Against Losses

-• If you have capital losses from other investments, plan your AIF redemptions in the same financial year to set-off and reduce net taxable gains.
+• If you have capital losses from other investments, time AIF redemptions in the same FY to set-off and reduce net taxable gains.

 5. Factor in Surcharge & Cess